CLOSE X

 Now more than ever people are finding themselves incurring an Inheritance Tax (IHT) liability after the passing of a loved one.

 IHT is a tax of 40% on the estate of someone who has died.
 IHT only occurs where the value of the estate exceeds the Nil Rate Band (NRB), which is £325,000.
-An estate consists of a person’s property, money and any other possessions at the time of death.
+An estate consists of a person’s property, money and any other possessions at the time of death (even assets like ISAs are included and could be subject to inheritance tax).
 It is therefore essential to adopt careful tax planning.

 Are there any restrictions to gifting assets in order to minimise my IHT bill?